 On the other hand, as social distancing restrictions have started to ease across some states, the Mortgage Bankers Association (MBA) has seen a slight but steady increase over the past four weeks in home purchase loans.
 As interest rates will more than likely stay near all-time lows for the time being, if you’re looking to refinance a mortgage or purchase a home, now may be the best time to do so.

-The average rate for a 30-year fixed-rate mortgage was 2.72 for the week ended November 19, according to Freddie Mac.
-As a result, mortgage refinance applications have reached their highest levels since October of 2012, with refinancing activity making up about 70% of all mortgage loan activity, according to the MBA.
+The average rate for a 30-year fixed-rate mortgage was 2.98% for the week ended April 29, according to Freddie Mac.
+Refinancing activity made up about 60% of all mortgage loan activity, according to the MBA.

 Indeed, while mortgage lenders are struggling to keep pace with the demand, more and more borrowers are considering refinancing old loans.
 If you’re among those thinking about taking advantage of the best mortgage rates of 2020, here are some things to consider.